10 Best Paintings at the Accademia Gallery

 In the corridor leading to the David, there are four imposing statues sculpted by Michelangelo between 1519 and 1534, the Prisoners or Slaves.
 These four nude male figures (the Young Slave, the Awakening Slave, the Bearded Slave and the Atlantean Slave) in which, once again, Michelangelo showed his extensive knowledge of human anatomy in the definition of the muscles and other features, were initiated for a very specific project, the tomb of Pope Julius II, which, in the end, did not see the light of day.

 The Prisoners or Slaves were not finished by the great artist and, after his death, his nephew donated them to the Grand Duke Cosimo I Medici.
-They were later placed in the corners of the Grotta Grande in the Boboli Gardens, where they remained until the first decade of the 20th century, when they were transferred to the Accademia.
+They were later placed in the corners of the Grotta Grande in the Boboli Gardens, where they remained until the first decade of the 20th century, when they were moved to the Accademia.

 The Rape of the Sabine Women, by Juan de Bolonia| ©Javier Valero Iglesias